mary-grace/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 * Camunda BPM 7.14 Enterprise Edition or later
 * Java 8 or later installed on the machine that runs the Camunda RPA bridge

-To design a BPMN model that connects to one or more RPA bots through the bridge, the following tools are very helpful:
+To design a BPMN model that connects to one or more RPA bots through the bridge, the following tools are very helpful (but not required):

 * Cawemo 1.4 or later (to create and distribute worker catalogs)
 * Camunda Modeler 4.2 or later (to apply the worker catalog to your process model)